 Email newsletter sponsorships offer opportunities to have the lead spots on daily and weekly newsletter emails.
 Sponsors will get the first rectangle in the email, along with the first text ad associated with the mobile-first email stack.
-These efforts can be aligned with web channel content, so the sponsors ads are, again, adjacent to the content most popular with their target audience.
+These efforts can be aligned with web channel content, so the sponsor’s ads are, again, adjacent to the content most popular with their target audience.

 Web channel sponsorship refers to advertising space on your web site – exclusive to one of the major topics covered by your portal and magazine.
-For example, in our Green Gardens case study, we would offer an exclusive on the ads appearing in the rose channel.
+For example, in our fictitious Green Gardens case study, we would offer an exclusive on the ads appearing in the “roses” channel.
 Whenever someone looks at rose content on the site, only the web channel sponsor’s ads will appear.

 Directory “enhanced plus” listings are paid listings, like the job board on MediaBistro.
-Advertisers who pay to be part of the directory to be found by prospective buyers, job seekers or someone else of value.
+Advertisers pay to be part of the directory to be found by prospective buyers, job seekers or someone else of value.
 As part of a multiplatform magazine rate card, sponsors get an “enhanced” listing.
 Enhanced listings appear at the top of the list of providers, and often contain video, or other elements of a micro-site that make them stand out from the rest.

 We think publishers should make custom content the primary focus of a multiplatform magazine rate card.
-Advertisers aren’t as excited about banner ads and half page ads as they used to be.
+Advertisers aren’t as excited about banner ads and half-page ads as they used to be.
 For a more detailed look at these rate card elements, check out this post.